 Tips to Help Prevent and Handle Sewer Backup in Your Toronto Home

-Unless you live in a brand new development, the odds are your sewage lines are pretty old.
+Unless you live in a brand-new development, the odds are your sewage lines are pretty old.
 We can say with certainty that some of these lines are over a century old, and are likely to have sewer backup for many reasons.

 As new developments are built, lines from newly built homes are connected to old existing lines; creating a lot of traffic.
 Sewer backup comes along with all of that traffic over time and has some seriously risky side effects.

 Stormwater and sewage water can be blocked from reaching their exit points, leaving that moving and growing water very close by.
-Apart from the water itself being toxic, damages to homes and possessions are likely to come with a flood.
+Apart from the water itself being toxic, damage to homes and possessions are likely to come with a flood.

-Whether its sewer backup caused by tree roots breaking through pipes or drains getting clogged with foreign material, this issue is not a joke.
+Whether it's sewer backup caused by tree roots breaking through pipes or drains getting clogged with foreign material, this issue is not a joke.
 It ultimately comes down to a matter of safety, so all precautions and upkeep should be taken.

 To help prepare you, we've assembled a handy guide to sewer backup including what causes it, how to resolve specific issues, and other useful information.

 Preparation and good habits can easily save you thousands of dollars in the end.
 Read on to educate and ultimately prepare yourself against sewer backup.